 Similarly, South America split off from Pangaea and drifted west creating the magnificent range of the Andes Mountains before stopping.

-The two New World continents were not connected until volcanic activity and plate tectonics created the Isthmus of Panama by 2.8 million years ago – some say earlier (click HERE).
+The two New World continents were not connected until volcanic activity and plate tectonics created the Isthmus of Panama about 2.8 million years ago – some say earlier (click HERE).
 The movement of animals between the American continents via the Isthmus of Panama is called the Great American Interchange.
 Among the mammals who came from South America to North America were the mighty ground sloth (click HERE ).

 This sloth is now extinct but some extant smaller South American mammals such as the cougar, armadillo, porcupine and opossum also made the crossing.
 The opossum and the ground sloth are both marsupials; before the Great American Interchange, there were no marsupials in North America as there are none in Eurasia or Africa.

 The camel, the jaguar, the tapir, the short-faced bear and the dire wolf made their way across the Isthmus of Panama to South America.
 The camel is the ancestor of today’s llamas, vicuñas, alpacas and guanacos.
-The jaguar and tapir have found the place to their liking, the short-faced bear has evolved into the spectacled bear but the dire wolf is not found there today; it is unknown if it has survived on the fictional continent of Essos.
+The jaguar and tapir have found the place to their liking, the short-faced bear has evolved into the spectacled bear but the dire wolf is not found there today; it is not known if it has survived on the fictional continent of Essos.

 North America gave the world maize.
 This word came into English in the 1600s from the Spanish maiz which in turn was based on an Arawak word from Haiti.
 The Europeans all say “maize” but why do Americans call it “corn”?
 Mystère.